 When the bones and joints in the body are not moving correctly this has an adverse effect on the nervous system which alters function and movement of muscles and joints.
 This can lead to symptoms such as pain, muscle spasm, muscle weakness and lameness.

 Usually, during a chiropractic session all the joints are taken through their normal range of movement.
 If a restricted area is found then a manipulation or adjustment is performed to the joint to restore normal movement, or muscle release to encourage the nerves to fire differently.
 This re-sets the nerve input into the brain and spinal cord and therefore improves movement.
 A chiropractic adjustment is a low amplitude, high velocity thrust along a specific line of correction.
 It is well tolerated by most animals.
 It is used as a single therapy for some conditions and along side other therapies as part of our holistic approach to healing at Pet rehab.
 It can help with many conditions such as osteoarthritis, back pain, post surgery rehabilitation, hip and elbow dysplasia, sciatic pain and lumbosacral pain.

-The therapists at pet rehab will develop a unique program for your pet and it will be adjusted as we go through the rehabilitation process.
-If a particular exercise is difficult to do we can design an alternative.
-We can assist with training your dog (or cat or rabbit etc) to complete the exercises- sometimes this may be as simple as training a dog to sit, sometimes training methods such as clicker training are used.
+The therapists will develop a unique program for your pet and it will be adjusted as we go through the rehabilitation process.
+If a particular exercise is difficult to do, we can design an alternative.
+We can assist with training your dog (or cat or rabbit etc.) to complete the exercises- sometimes this may be as simple as training a dog to sit, sometimes training methods such as clicker training are used.